Ebbi53/past_projects_demos/6. eLeave system/README.md

 * Worked with an **XML API** implemented using **[FileMaker](https://www.filemaker.com/)** database.
 * Migrated the dependencies (libraries, frameworks) to the newer and latest versions.

 *Please note that this platform is for internal employees only and not for general public which is why I have attached a recording (GIF) for demonstration.
-If you want to have a proper look at the video, please download the **.mov** video file from above*
+If you want to have a proper look at the video, please either watch it **[here]()** or download the **.mov** video file from above*

 ---